 Not as widely used but certainly worth a spot, even ornamentally are:

 Lovage – This perennial towers its 5 foot frame over all others and should be placed at the back of the garden.
 Its leaves are wonderful for soup stock and its stems can be used as straws for tomato drinks.
 If nothing else, this plant is great all on its own for its looks.

-Sweet Cicely – Resembling ferns, the sharply flavoured leaves should be used sparingly.
-Once used as a licorice substitute, the leaves and seeds can be used in salads, creating a cool, refreshing flavour.
+Sweet Cicely – Resembling ferns, the sharply flavored leaves should be used sparingly.
+Once used as a licorice substitute, the leaves and seeds can be used in salads, creating a cool, refreshing flavor.
 It does grow large; up to four feet tall and three feet wide, place in a permanent location as it is difficult to move once established.

 Mint – Ah, mint!
 So many varieties out there to choose from.
 With all the varieties though – I suggest either placing the plants in a sunken pot or where their invasive roots won’t bother other plants.
-Great in green teas or flavouring cool, summer salads, this plants cannot be over looked.
+Great in green teas or flavoring cool, summer salads, this plants cannot be overlooked.

 by Jennifer Moore